Betty Burr rises from her chair, rearranges her cardigan squarely

 a consulting business designed to help retirees transition into new careers.

-business plan in "Creating the Work You Love by Becoming an Entrepreneur,"
+She developed the business plan in "Creating the Work You Love by Becoming an Entrepreneur,"

 one of a dozen classes offered by SFSU's new Osher Lifelong Learning Institute.